 Ralph McQuarrie (1929-2012)

 Hey, this is Film Guru Lad here!
-I've got some sad news for Star Wars fans that they might want to hear.
-Ralph McQuarrie, responsible for the concept illustrations of the original trilogy of "Star Wars" and for designing the characters of Darth Vader, C3PO, R2-D2, Boba Fett and Chewbacca, has passed away at the age of 82.
+I have some sad news for Star Wars fans that they might want to hear.
+Ralph McQuarrie, responsible for the concept illustrations of the original trilogy of "Star Wars" and for designing the characters of Darth Vader, C-3PO, R2-D2, Boba Fett, and Chewbacca, has passed away at the age of 82.

-He was born in Gary, Indiana, US and moved to California during the '60s.
+He was born in Gary, Indiana, US, and moved to California during the '60s.
 Ralph worked as a technical illustrator for Boeing.
 He even designed film posters and others.
-In 1975, George Lucas commissioned Ralph to illustrate the scenes and characters for the first "Star Wars" movie, "A New Hope".
-It led to two sequels, "The Empire Strikes Back" and "Return of the Jedi".
-McQuarrie also did the concept art for other movies, including "Close Encounters of the Third Kind", "E.T. the Extra-Terrestrial", "Raiders of the Lost Ark", and "Cocoon" (which won him an Oscar for Best Visual Effects) as well as others.
+In 1975, George Lucas commissioned Ralph to illustrate the scenes and characters for the first "Star Wars" movie, "A New Hope."
+It led to two sequels, "The Empire Strikes Back" and "Return of the Jedi."
+McQuarrie also created concept art for other movies, including "Close Encounters of the Third Kind," "E.T. the Extra-Terrestrial," "Raiders of the Lost Ark," and "Cocoon" (for which he won an Oscar for Best Visual Effects).
 He also did the concept illustration for the original "Battlestar Galactica" television series.
-He retired from doing his concept design, and his artwork is seen through art exhibitions or on his official website (www.ralphmcquarrie.com).
+He retired from conceptual design, and his artwork is exhibited or available on his official website (www.ralphmcquarrie.com).

 No comments: